allinbits/cosmos-cash/TECHNICAL-SETUP.md

 mkdocs build
 ```

-The portal will be built in the `site` directory
+The documentation portal is built in the `site` directory.

 To run the documentation portal, execute the following command from the project root: